Tofacitinib

 Can other medicines be taken with tofacitinib?

-Tofacitinib may be used alone or with other arthritis medicines including:
+This medicine may be used alone or with other arthritis medicines including:

-• other disease modifying anti rheumatic drugs (DMARDs) such as methotrexate;
+• Other disease modifying anti rheumatic drugs (DMARDs) such as methotrexate.

-• anti-inflammatory medicines (NSAIDs) such as naproxen (Naprosyn®) or ibuprofen (Brufen®, Nurofen®);
+• Anti-inflammatory medicines (NSAIDs) such as naproxen (Naprosyn®) or ibuprofen (Brufen®, Nurofen®).

-• simple pain medicines such as paracetamol.
+• Simple pain medicines such as paracetamol.

 Are there any side effects?